 Our ADRs (Australian Design Rules) are a set of focused rulings that draw from various Australian Standards.
 In a nutshell, they set benchmarks for safety and are to be enforced by our regulatory bodies.

-As we discussed in the Introduction to Road Vehicle Compliance, the RVS is the legal entity that enforces ADR 62/02 as it stems from the Road Vehicle Standards Act 2018.
+As we discussed in the Introduction to Road Vehicle Compliance, the RVS (Road Vehicle Standards) is the legal entity that enforces ADR 62/02 as it stems from the Road Vehicle Standards Act 2018.

-The Department of Infrastructure, Transport & Vehicles summarises ADR 62 as:
+The Department of Infrastructure, Transport & Vehicles summarises the purpose of ADR 62 as:

 “The function of this Australian Design Rule is to specify requirements for devices for mechanical connections between vehicles and their fitment, in order to ensure positive mechanical engagement for vehicle combinations and to prohibit the opening or disengaging of devices under the action of any forces to which they may be subject to during normal use (page source).”